 Dundalk 2020 project has been set out in many different zones:

 - Industry: Collective training of Dundalk's industry to improve energy usage.
-They are striving to adhere to many of the SEAI's programmes, like an Energy Map - an online guide to good business practise.
+They are striving to adhere to many of the SEAI's programmes, like an Energy Map - an online guide to good business practice.

 - Renewable street lights: Using wind and sun energy to power street level lighting.
 Energy from micro wind turbines and photo-voltaic cells can be stored in a battery for up to ten days.